 - In determining the probability of a system failure, experts are asked to provide a best estimate as well as a degree of uncertainty.
 The best estimate is expressed as a percentage, although the decimal or ratio can be used as well.
 This estimate is viewed as the median value where there is a 50% chance that the "true" value will be higher, and a 50% chance the "true" value will be lower.
-Next, the experts are asked to estimate an upper bound where there is a strong likelihood (95% chance) that the "true" value will be lower than the estimate, and only 5% chance that the "true" value will be higher.
+Next, the experts are asked to estimate an upper bound where there is a strong likelihood (95% chance) that the "true" value will be lower than the estimate, and only 5% chance that the "true" value will be lower than the estimate and only 5% chance that the "true" value will be higher.
 In the analysis, these estimates are used as the 50th and 95th percentile values. - After reviewing technical information of a system, the experts are asked to rate how easily the system can be configured for transport.
 Each expert is asked to answer a series of questions with five-point Likert scales ranging from "strongly disagree" to "strongly agree" and provide written rationale for his or her response.
 In the analysis, the median value is determined for each question and the rationale used by the experts is highlighted in the discussion of the results.